FilipeSilva21/Task-Tracker/README.md

 ## 📋 Features

 - Add, edit, and delete tasks
-- Mark tasks as completed
+- Mark tasks as Done, In progress or To do
-- Filter tasks by category or status
+- Filter tasks by category, status or all tasks
-- User-friendly and responsive interface

 ## 🚀 Technologies